UCDglobalchange/gdstem/model.md

 GDSTEM simulates carbon and nitrogen storage and fluxes across:
 - Leaves
+- Stem (sapwood and heartwood)
 - Roots
-- Stem (sapwood and heartwood)
 - Soil (organic carbon and nitrogen and inorganic nitrogen)

 ---

 ## Land-Use Dynamics

-Land-use and land-cover change (LULCC) is a central feature of GDSTEM, which tracks land use history using a cohort approach.
+Land-use change (LUC) is a central feature of GDSTEM, which tracks land use history using a cohort approach.

 <img src="assets/images/gdstem-cohort-approach.png"
      alt="GDSTEM cohort approach" width="75%"